AttorneyOnline/docs/docs/authoring/characters.md

 You will encounter certain technical limitations of GIF rather quickly.
 There are two animation formats other than GIF which are fully supported:

 - The animated PNG (APNG) format allows 8-bit transparency, palettes greater than 256 colors, and smaller file sizes.
-The [APNG Assembler](https://sourceforge.net/projects/apngasm/) is recommended for this.
+The [APNG Assembler](https://sourceforge.net/projects/apngasm/) is recommended for this. *APNG is recommended for 2D characters.*
 - Google's WebP is a format that provides not only the benefits of APNG, but also allows video-like animations to also enjoy small file sizes.
-The [official WebP utilities](https://developers.google.com/speed/webp/download) are recommended.
+The [official WebP utilities](https://developers.google.com/speed/webp/download) are recommended. *Lossy WebP is recommended for 3D characters with high frame rates.*

 Once you have created your emotes, you will need to make button icons for them in an `emotions` folder inside the character folder.
 For each emote, there must be an "on" and "off" button named `buttonX_[off/on].png`, where X is the emote number which you will specify in the `char.ini` below.
 Icons should be 40x40.